Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Health and Social Care Select Committee of Hillingdon Council met on Tuesday, 20 January 2026, to discuss a range of important topics concerning public health, council finances, and service performance.
-Key areas for discussion included an update on public health initiatives within Hillingdon, the proposed budget for the upcoming financial year, and a review of the council's performance over the past six months.
+The Health and Social Care Select Committee of Hillingdon Council met on Tuesday 20 January 2026 to discuss a range of critical issues affecting the borough's health and social care services.
+Key topics included an update on public health initiatives, the council's budget setting for the upcoming financial year, a review of performance over the last six months, and monitoring of the Cabinet's forward plan.
+Decisions were made regarding the provision of further information on specific health service impacts and the scheduling of future discussions.

 Public Health in Hillingdon Update